irods/irods-legacy/iRODS/modules/webservices/README.txt

    gcc -c -DWITH_NONAMESPACES envC.c
    gcc -c -DWITH_NONAMESPACES stdsoap2.c
    cp  envC.o  stdsoap2.o ../../obj
+4. Add a file called info.txt at the webservices directoryi if it is already not there.
+   The content of this file is similar to that of info.txt in modules/properties directory.
+5. Make sure that the value for Enabled in info.tct is yes (instead of no)
+6. Add the word 'webservices' (without quotes but separate by blank) to the line MODULES=
+   option in config/mk.config file at the iRODS directory.
+   Make sure that the line is also not commented out

 -------------   SECOND STEP (DONE FOR EACH WEB SERVICE)  ------------ Here we show an example micro-service being built for getting stockQuotation.